backstage/community/project-areas/README.md

 small in scope.
 Good guidelines for a project area is that it should not be trivially small, but also not larger than what a single team is able to manage.
-Project areas are also a permanent structure, in the sense that temporary working groups or task forces to not organize into a project area.
+Project areas are also a permanent structure, in the sense that temporary working groups or task forces do not organize themselves into a project area.

 The answer might also simply be that nobody has stepped up to drive the area, in which case, see the question below!